Changissnz/nu_merchant_principal/README.md

 is responded back by those that first invoked hurt of their own cultural and other group-based forms of unity through bondage.
-The distinct ways of life are different because of the reason of choice and conviction in the choice in the duration of time's accumulated effects.
+The distinct ways of life are different because of the reason of choice and conviction, carried out in the duration of time's accumulated effects.
+There were attempts to unite for one economy of differences in one will's singularity.
+But that cannot be so.
+"Agree to disagree".
+"Make due with the differences".
+Statements of non-belligerence that turned into icy guards, on one hand, and a patience of insatiable hunger, on the other.